KangchengLiu/DLC_LiDAR_SLAM/README.md

 ## The additional Contributions

+1. We have proposed the network D-Net for denoising and the LC-Net for loop closure detection and they are both integrated into our DLC-SLAM system to improve the robustness and accuracy compared with current state-of the art solutions.
+To the best of our knowledge, we propose the first LiDAR SLAM system that can operate in real-time for large-scale robotics localization and mapping in real-world noisy environments with low textures to date.

-1. Use the externally connected PGO loopback detection module for back-end optimization.
+2. Use the externally connected PGO loopback detection module for back-end optimization.
 FAST_LIO_SAM transplants the back-end GTSAM optimization part of LIO-SAM to the code of FAST-LIO2, and the data transmission and processing link is clearer.

-2. Add keyframe saving, and save maps and tracks through rosservice commands.
+3. Add keyframe saving, and save maps and tracks through rosservice commands.

-3. The back-end optimization in FAST_LIO_SLAM only uses the high-level GPS for constraints.
+4. The back-end optimization in FAST_LIO_SLAM only uses the high-level GPS for constraints.
 The high-level GPS is generally noisy, so the XYZ three-dimensional postion of GPS is added to constrain the GPS a priori factor.

+## Navigation

+For the systematic ROS implementation of LIO-SAM, please refer to [LIO-SAM_DLC](LIO-SAM_DLC/README.md).

+For the systematic ROS implementation of LIO-SAM and the software as well as hardware integration into the real robotics platforms such as UAVs and UGVs, please refer to [LIO-SAM_Intergrated_DLC](LIO-SAM_Integrated_DLC/LIO-SAM_Integrated_DLC/README.md).

+For the systematic ROS implementation of LIO-SAM and the software as well as hardware integration with visual sensors such as RGB-D cameras, please refer to [LVI-SAM_DLC](LVI-SAM_DLC/README.md).

 ## Prerequisites